Care

 If you or someone you know is going through a tough time and could use a few meals, we’re here to help – confidentially and with care.
 Just reach out and we’ll arrange support through a frozen meal or a meal train, depending on the situation.

-Contact our coordinator, Leanne Coia, or the church office to find out more, request support, or join the team.
+Contact our Care team to find out more, request support, or join the team.
 This is a beautiful way to be the hands and feet of Jesus in our church family.

 Help at Home